Quasi-normal modes and shadows of scale-dependent regular black holes: Computation of quasi-normal modes

 \section{Computation of quasi-normal modes}

 In this Appendix we display the results for the computation of massless scalar QNMs in Table \ref{tab:1}, and massless Dirac QNMs in Table \ref{tab:2}.
-For each field we consider values of the scale-dependent gravity parameter $\epsilon$ in the interval $\epsilon \in [0,1.0]$ and for each overtone number $n=0,1,2,3$ we compute the real and imaginary parts of the QNM for values of the angular degree number $\ell=6,7,8,9,10$.
+For each field we consider values of the scale-dependent gravity parameter $\epsilon$ in the interval $\epsilon \in [0,1.0]$ and for each overtone number $n=0,1,2,3$ we compute the real and imaginary parts of the QNM for values of the angular degree number $\ell=6,7,8,9,10$, for the scalar case, and $\xi=6,7,8,9,10$, for the Dirac case.
+Furthermore, we show the QNM frequencies using the exact analytic expressions in Table \ref{tab:3}, for the scalar case, and Table \ref{tab:4}, for the Dirac case, taking $M=1$.